 2. Expected retirement age varies widely among physicians

 Less than half of physicians surveyed had a specific age for retiring in mind.
-Physicians who did have a target retirement age expected to retire at an average age of 65.3, but the variation around that average was high.
+Among physicians who did have a target retirement age, the average age was 65.3, but the variation around it was high.
 Only 14% of physicians said they expect to retire before age 65.
 For men, the average was 66.3, but for women, it was 62.9.

 Another factor influencing retirement timing is the potential impact of a physician’s retirement on their community: 31% of physicians said this is a significant factor in their expected retirement timing, and only 23% said it has no impact.
 General practitioners (36%) were more likely than specialists (24%) to report that the impact on their community would influence their retirement timing.

 MD insight: There isn’t necessarily a clear-cut “retirement age” in the case of physicians.
 That’s because most of them transition into retirement gradually, over time.
 This allows physicians who are concerned about the impact on their communities to find a suitable replacement, while also allowing them to ease into full retirement.

 3. Many physicians worry that ongoing cash flow challenges are hurting their retirement preparations

 Although most of the physicians surveyed reported a strong financial picture and confidence in their financial plan for retirement, a sizeable minority said they worry about making ends meet month-to-month (20% overall, with 5% strongly agreeing), and two-thirds worry about unexpected expenses affecting their financial plan.

 Those more likely to be worried were physicians under age 50, physicians with children at home, those focused on repaying consumer debt and paying down mortgages, those who have fewer financial assets, and those who haven’t taken concrete steps to plan for retirement.